University of Wisconsin–Superior: Athletics

 UW–Superior's athletic teams, nicknamed the Yellowjackets, are affiliated with the NCAA's Division III class.
 Most teams compete in the Upper Midwest Athletic Conference (UMAC) and competed prior to 2015–2016 in the Wisconsin Intercollegiate Athletic Conference (WIAC).
 Men's and women's ice hockey teams continue to compete in the WIAC.
 The men's hockey team won the NAIA national championship in 1976 and the NCAA Division III national championship in 2002.

+The university currently fields 17 varsity teams competing in the UMAC, they are baseball, basketball (men's/women's), cross country (m/w), golf (m/w), ice hockey (m/w), soccer (m/w), softball, tennis (m/w), track and field (m/w), and volleyball (w).

+Apart from the varsity sports, Wisconsin–Superior also has ice hockey and soccer club sports.

 Media

-Radio station

 KUWS, the university's radio station, broadcasts with 83,000 watts at 91.3 FM.
-KUWS is an affiliate of the Wisconsin Public Radio Ideas Network, and also originates its own jazz, alternative rock, and other music programming as well as UW-Superior sports broadcasts.
-The KUWS studios also serve as the WPR Northern Bureau and provide programming to stations WHSA, WHWA, WSSU(FM), and WUWS.
+KUWS is an affiliate of the Wisconsin Public Radio Music Network, and also originates its own jazz, alternative rock, and other music programming as well as UW-Superior sports broadcasts.
+The KUWS studios in the Holden Fine Arts Center also serve as the WPR Northern Bureau and provide programming to stations WHSA, WHWA, WSSU(FM), and WUWS.

-Student newspaper

 The Promethean is the student newspaper for the University of Wisconsin–Superior.
 It began as The Peptomist, in 1920.
 Students voted to change the name to Promethean in 1974.
 The name was changed again at the start of the 2007–2008 academic year, to The Stinger.
-In Fall 2009, it became primarily an online newspaper, publishing a print magazine compilation at the end of each term.
+In fall 2009, it became primarily an online newspaper, publishing a print magazine compilation at the end of each term.
 In 2013, the newspaper returned to print, publishing bi-weekly.
 In 2015, the name returned to Promethean.

-Accreditation

-The University of Wisconsin–Superior has been accredited by the Higher Learning Commission since 1916 and was a member of the North Central Association of Colleges and Schools prior to its dissolution.